RESEARCH STARTER

 Hospitality

 The concept of hospitality has strong roots in many cultures around the world.
 In the simplest terms, hospitality refers to the cordial treatment of guests and strangers.
-More importantly, hospitality is centered on the relationship between a host and his or her guest.
-With its Western roots in ancient Greece, hospitality is often seen in ancient texts as playing an important role in a culture by not only ensuring the safety of travelers, but also as a religious practice that honored the gods by overseeing this safety.
+More importantly, hospitality is centered on the relationship between a host and their guest.
+With its Western roots in Ancient Greece, hospitality is often seen in ancient texts as playing an important role in a culture by not only ensuring the safety of travelers but also as a religious practice that honored the gods by overseeing this safety.
 According to the religion of the times, people were encouraged to be hospitable to others and looked favorably upon those who extended hospitality to others.
 In modern times, hospitality has become an industry that is deeply rooted in the tradition of showing respect for guests.
 In the travel and tourism industry, also known as the hospitality industry, guests expect to be treated equally, have their needs fulfilled, and be on the receiving end of stellar customer service.

 Overview

 In twenty-first century Western culture, hospitality is most often associated with the travel and tourism industry, which includes how business owners relate to and treat their customers.
 This industry includes hotels, casinos, restaurants, bars, and other service-related businesses.
 In fact, many industry leaders have built entire businesses around how hospitality is linked to the treatment of guests and their willingness to continue to support a particular business.
 The field of hospitality management has grown beyond the travel and tourism industry to include cruise ships, amusement parks, convention centers, and country clubs, to name a few.
-The 2000s and 2010s have seen an increase in sustainable travel and ecotourism, with an emphasis on practices that are intended to be environmentally, socially, and culturally responsible.

 Bibliography